These are the interview questions asked most often in a job interview.

 View each question as an opportunity to show how you are exactly the right person for this employer and this job.

 Each article includes sample answers as examples of how the question can be answered.
 Use the sample answers to help you create your own answers.

-These are the most common questions asked in a job interview.
+These are the top interview questions usually asked in a job interview.
 Each article includes sample answers as examples of how the question can be answered.

 These are the scariest and most hazardous questions to answer (hazardous both for this opportunity and also for your future income).

 The best strategy is to be well-prepared to answer both of them.

 This question may be one of the earliest questions you are asked, particularly in a phone screen interview.

 While this question is illegal in many locations, recruiters and interviewers still ask it, and the ATS system may still require it.
 Do consider if you want to work for an employer which asks illegal questions — these may be a warning sign of a corporate culture that ignores rules.

 However, where the question is legal, evaluate the many sample answers, including those for the ATS, to choose the best for you or to help you develop your own.
 Several responses that keep your salary private are provided, like this one:

 “As I am sure you understand, my employer considers employee salaries to be confidential, and access to this information is limited to management inside our organization.
 So, I am unable to share it with you.
 However, if you share the salary range for this position, I can confirm whether or not my current salary is within that range.“